robert-h25/VideoGameAPITesting/README.md

     └─README.md
 ```
 ## What was Tested?
 In this project we found an number of testing areas (Epics) which we derived user stories from.
-The user Epics identifeied were:
+The user Epics identified were:
 ### Authentication

 ES-1